Ohio Kids Rally At The Statehouse For Mental Health Treatment

 Cynthia Fernan of Columbus told the group about how she’s successfully living her life with bipolar disorder and the importance of shedding the stigma of mental health challenges.

-The group wants lawmakers to strengthen community programs that support young people with mental health problems, including children services, juvenile correctional facilities and addiction programs.
+The group wants lawmakers to strengthen community programs that support young people with mental health problems, including children's services, juvenile correctional facilities and addiction programs.